Dasani: Carbon footprint

 Having multiple bottling water facilities across the world reduces energy used for transportation.
 Cans have a larger carbon footprint than plastic bottles, so this switch to aluminum cans may overall increase Dasani's carbon footprint.

 "How2Recycle" Labels

 In 2020, Dasani will premier new labels for their bottles with instructions on recycling, referred to as "How2Recycle" labels.
 The "How2Recycle" label was invented by the Sustainable Packaging Coalition and GreenBlue, and can already be found on other products.

 Health issues and water contaminants

 Dasani water has been found to contain microplastics.
 Microplastics may be linked to diabetes, heart disease, obesity, cancer, reproductive problems, and attention deficit disorder and many more disorders/diseases.

 Public litter issues

 Grand Canyon

-Plastic bottles account for 30% of the waste in the Grand Canyon, where Dasani water is the water sold by the parks.
-The National Park Service considered banning plastic bottles in the park.
-The Grand Canyon officially banned bottled water in 2012.
+In 2011, plastic bottles accounted for 30% of the waste in the Grand Canyon, where Dasani water was the water sold by the parks.
+The Grand Canyon officially banned sales of bottled water in 2012.